nturner2019/hs-code-club-jquery-selectors-basketball-philly-springside-chestn-f943/README.md

-<a href='https://learn.co/lessons/hs-code-club-jquery-selectors-basketball' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-code-club-jquery-selectors-basketball' title='jQuery is for BALLERS'>jQuery is for BALLERS</a> on Learn.co and start learning to code for free.</p>